-The two midterm exams are closed book, closed notes, with no calculators or other aids permitted.
-Many questions are similar to homework questions, and definitions are tested thoroughly.
+The three midterm exams are closed book, closed notes, with no calculators or other aids permitted.
+Many questions are similar to homework questions.
+Definitions and named theorems are tested thoroughly.
 The final exam is similar, with a note sheet permitted.
-The final is cumulative, with additional emphasis on material not covered on the previous exams.
+The final is half on material not covered on the previous exams, and half cumulative (equally on all material).
 All exams are graded on a 50-100 scale.